GitGuardian/django-replace-migrations/README.md

 - upgrading from 1.0 to 1.5 will be possible
 - upgrading from 2.0 to 3.0 will be possible
 - upgrading from 1.0 to 3.0 will be **not** possible

-## `makemigration.py` compatibility

-This package requires deep integration into `makemigrations.py` so that I needed to copy the whole `makemigrations.py` here.
-Currently the version of `makemigrations.py` is copied from Django 2.1, however it is also tested with Django 3.0 and works there as well.
-If you encounter problems, please write what version of Django you are using.